-Of the employers who participated in the PBSA study, two thirds called out the time it takes to receive screening data as a significant challenge.
-This time delta impacts not only companies looking to hire, but also those applying for jobs.
+Of the employers who participated in the PBSA study, two-thirds called out the time it takes to receive screening data as a significant challenge.
+This time delta impacts not only companies looking to hire but also those applying for jobs.

-Due to the importance of knowing how your drivers behave behind the wheel, background screeners are now offering FCRA-compliant* continuous driver monitoring, which provides driver transparency in real time.
+Due to the importance of knowing how your drivers behave behind the wheel, background screeners are now offering FCRA-compliant* continuous driver monitoring, which provides driver transparency in real-time.
 Employers can now receive alerts for every incident and status change, as well as insight into employee data trends.

-With access to rich employee information, however, companies must acknowledge, and comply with, consumer data regulations lest legal action be taken due to improper handling and use of employee screening and continuous monitoring information.
+With access to rich employee information, however, companies must acknowledge, and comply with, consumer data regulations lest legal action is taken due to improper handling and use of employee screening and continuous monitoring information.

 *Enforced by the Federal Trade Commission, the FCRA is a federal law that governs the collection, assembly, and use of consumer information.